friedrith/social-media-feed/README.md

 Some features are missing to have a complete user experience

-- persisting session so the user is not required to log at each hard refresh
+- persisting session so the user is not required to log at each hard refresh (conflicts with next.js)
+- improve test coverage: only few tests have been written to show the capabilities

 ## Contributing